 research

-I am an evolutionary biologist and behavioural ecologist, with a particular research focus on the role of social interactions, particularly parental care, on an animal's ability to cope with a rapidly changing world.
+I am an evolutionary ecologist, with a particular research focus on the role of social interactions, particularly parental care, on an animal's ability to adapt to a rapidly changing world.

 What makes some populations of animals more resilient to climate change than others?